Avoid the Shock of Shocks! Build Your Own Super-sensitive Electric Field Detector

 Figure 3.
 Hall effect sensor (left) and transistor (right) viewed from the top.

 Assemble your charge detector circuit on a breadboard, as shown in the slideshow and described in Table 1.
-If this is your first time using a breadboard, refer to the Science Buddies resource How to Use a Breadboard.
+If this is your first time using a breadboard, refer to the Science Buddies resource How to Use a Breadboard for Electronics and Circuits.
 For a circuit schematic, see the Help section.

 Short lead in B4

 |100 kΩ resistor

 |One lead in C1

 - Learn how to use your charge detector.
 Once you have finished assembling it, the LED should be on (see Figure 4).
 Try rubbing different objects from the triboelectric series against each other and bringing them near the "antenna" (the free lead of the 100 kΩ resistor).
 What happens?
 Here are some tips for using the circuit: